WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 ## Conditional child properties

-Conditional child properties provides to the ability to present to the user a set of properties (child properties) depending on the value of another property (parent property)
+Conditional child properties provides the ability to present to the user a set of properties (child properties) depending on the value of another property (parent property)

-The `childProperties` property is a list of combinations of a condition and a list of properties.
+The `childProperties` property is a list of items that combine a condition with a list of properties.
 If the given condition matches the value of the parent property, the given list of properties are displayed as child properties.

 ```json
 {